Teaching Staff Mobility

 - Get in touch with the prospective faculty of the host university (a list of HSE faculties and institutes can be found here).

-- Ask the faculty to issue an invitation letter (this is a formal document that contains your full name and position, the planned dates of your visit, signature of the dean/director/head and a seal).
+- Ask the faculty to issue an invitation letter (this is a formal document that contains your full name and position, the planned dates of your visit, proposed programme, signature of the dean/director/head and a seal).

 - Fill in the application form and attach your CV and formal invitation letter to it.

 - Once you receive a confirmation that your nomination has been accepted, get in touch with the host faculty/institute and negotiate your visit programme (in detail).

 - Fill in an application for a visa invitation (this document will be sent to you by the HSE University once you know the exact dates of your visit).